MarcLignarius/JS.IceCreamLoop/README.md

-# _{Application Name}_
+# _Arrays and Looping Practice: Ice Cream Flavors_

-#### _{Brief description of application}, {Date of current version}_
+#### _Populating HTML content using a script, 04/01/2019_

 #### By _**Marc Davies**_

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_My favorite ice cream flavors are stored into an array.
+I'm looping through this array and inserting the flavors into the HTML file._

 ## Setup/Installation Requirements

 * _Clone from GitHub_
 * _Open index.html_
-* _Alternatively, launch marclignarius.github.io/projectname_
+* _Alternatively, launch marclignarius.github.io/icecreamloop_

 ## Known Bugs